DFPercush/PhysicalQuantity/README.txt

 Q: Can it be sent over a network in binary?
 A: I wrote a long answer for this, then I wrote readNetworkBinary() and writeNetworkBinary().
 Byte order matters, basically.
+   Do make sure the other end is using this library to load the value, and not just reading a double.
+That is the whole point after all.
+   It might be safer to just toString()/sprint() and parse it on the other end.

 Q: Does the structure store references or pointers to any external buffers?
 A: Not the main data type, no. CSubStrings don't either.